KaweVK/KaweVK/README.md

-<h2 align="left">What's up?
+<h2 align="left">HI!
 My name is Kawê and I'm a backend developer, from Paraiba, Brazil</h2>

 ###